featuresmith/wrimo/CONTRIBUTING.md

 ## Deployment

 The site is deployed by Spacelift applying the OpenTofu stack.
-Terraform uploads the Worker module and static assets via `cloudflare_worker_version`, so merging to `main` automatically promotes the new build once Spacelift finishes running `pnpm build` and `tofu apply`.
+Terraform uploads the Worker module and static assets via `cloudflare_worker_version`, so make sure to run `pnpm build` and commit the regenerated `dist/` directory before opening a PR.
+Spacelift reads those committed artifacts during `tofu plan`/`tofu apply`, and `infra/migrations.tf` prunes the legacy Worker resources from state during the provider upgrade.

 ## Questions?